Dinner guest? Gluttons. Where ever did they put it all?

 In one blink to the next, I was directly in front of Tyler.
 With a sneer, Jane released him, stepping back behind Aro.
 Weak and sweating, Tyler looked up at me like I was his personal savior.
 Knowing that he thought I was there to rescue him caused a physical pain — one that was almost more powerful than the scorching waves of heat that wouldn't leave my throat.
 I could smell the blood on him from various scrapes, almost taste it gathering beneath his many bruises.
 Anticipation made me sick with guilt, but I was so hungry.
 I hadn't been this close to a human since my near miss in the jungle.
 And it was so much worse than I imagined.

 I didn't want to be a monster, but that only made it worse.
 I had a conscience.
 Someone would die at my hand — or rather, teeth — tonight.

 "Bella, please…" Edward's voice was filled with pain, like he could feel the raging forest fire that sizzled in my throat.
-"Don't," he finished in a broken whisper.
+"Let me take care of it."

 Tyler flinched beneath my grasp, eyes darting around the room.
 "What's going on?
 Please?"

 I could hear the trembling in his voice, feel it beneath my fingertips.
 "I'm so sorry.
 It's better this way," I repeated, swallowing back the venom that threatened to spill out of my mouth like so much drool.